Philipp137/Philipp137.github.io/index.markdown

 - **[Jan.
 2024]** Paper "MOR for the 1D Boltzmann-BGK Equation" accepted for publication in Microfluidics and Nanofluidics!
 - **[Nov.
 2023]** [PLASMA](https://open.spotify.com/search/plasma) is a song from Dr. Gabba I like and also a new preprint that came out [[Preprint](https://arxiv.org/pdf/2311.09379)][[Video](https://drive.google.com/file/d/1WoEf9f8vx-K5f-85nAp8ua2T0wNcfkwW/view?usp=sharing)]
 - **[Oct.
 2023]** New preprint is out!
 The article addresses the identification of intrinsic structures in rarefied gases using neural networks [[Preprint](http://arxiv.org/abs/2310.04318)]
-- **[Sept.
-2023]** Invited for a research visit from 12.November to 12.December in Montreal, McGill University
-- **[Aug.
-2023]** Excited to welcome Beata Zorawski from TU Berlin to our team for a 6-month Erasmus+ internship!

 ## Publications